An introduction to Azure Functions

 - TimerTrigger - Execute cleanup or other batch tasks on a predefined schedule.
 For an example, see Create a function triggered by a timer.

 - CosmosDBTrigger - Process Azure Cosmos DB documents when they are added or updated in collections in a NoSQL database.
-For an example, see Create a function triggered by Azure Cosmos DB.
+For more information, see Azure Cosmos DB bindings.

 - BlobTrigger - Process Azure Storage blobs when they are added to containers.
 You might use this function for image resizing.
 For more information, see Blob storage bindings.

 - QueueTrigger - Respond to messages as they arrive in an Azure Storage queue.
-For an example, see Create a function that connects to other Azure services.
+For more information, see Azure Queue storage bindings.

 - ServiceBusQueueTrigger - Connect your code to other Azure services or on-premises services by listening to message queues.
 For more information, see Service Bus bindings.